Dentures & Partial Dentures in Buffalo, NY

 If you feel that you may require a denture, the first thing is to schedule a checkup with your dentist.
 If all your teeth are significantly infected with periodontal disease or extensive decay, you may be a strong candidate.
 However, teeth can be saved, and we prefer to try to save teeth before we consider replacing them.

-How do I care for them?
+How do I care for my dentures?

 It is not recommended to brush dentures.
-Most pharmacies sell over-the-counter solutions that will clean your dentures during an overnight soaking.
+Most pharmacies sell over-the-counter solutions that will clean them during an overnight soaking.
 It is inadvisable to sleep in your denture every night, as the teeth will need to soak in order for plaque and bacteria to be removed.
 Your oral tissues will also benefit from overnight exposure to air.

-Whether you can eat normally depends on the fit of the dentures and how much bony ridge exists in your mouth.
+Whether you can eat normally depends on the fit of the denture and how much bony ridge exists in your mouth.
 It is difficult when you are wearing dentures to chew as well as you could with your original teeth.
 For this reason, we always recommend trying to save the teeth, if at all possible.
 If your denture becomes loose and you are experiencing difficulty when you are eating or talking, it could be time to reline your denture.